PEN Center USA: History

-The organization was originally established in 1943.
-In 1952 PEN International granted it the right to become PEN Los Angeles Center, able to set up its own chapters.
-In 1981 it was incorporated as a Non-profit organization.
-In 1988 it requested a name change, and eventually it was renamed to PEN USA Center West.
+The organization was established in 1943.
+In 1952 PEN International granted it the right to become PEN Los Angeles Center, able to set up its chapters.
+In 1981 it was incorporated as a non-profit organization.
+In 1988 it requested a name change, and eventually, it was renamed to PEN USA Center West.
 On March 1, 2018, PEN Center USA unified under the PEN America banner.

 Mission statement

 PEN Center USA's mission is to stimulate and maintain interest in the written word, to foster a vital literary culture, and to defend freedom of expression domestically and internationally.

 Freedom To Write Programming

 PEN Center USA offers Freedom to Write programming, manifested in four channels of action: the FTW Advocacy Network, the Emerging Voices Fellowship, PEN in the Community, and the annual Literary Awards.
 Each of these programs pursue the goals of the essential Freedom to Write idea—to support writers' freedom of expression and to promote access to their writing globally.